anitacheung83/System-Design-Interview/Consistent Hashing.md

 So what does Consistent hashing taught me about life?
 Being **consistent** is a **key** **value** in life.

-BUG: what happened when the last server has hash 1023 and the key value is 1024, did we take care about the edge case?
-PS. there is a lot of missing part at this chapter, it is not intended to be a perfectly working Router.
+PS. there is a lot of missing part at this chapter, it is not intended to be a perfectly working Consistent Hash.
 Feel free to make it a fuller working things.